United-Way-Achievement-Club/uw_database/README.md

 More details about what features have been completed and what there is yet to do can be found in the task board.

+### Making changes to the database schema
+If you make changes to the database schema by modifying **models.py**, you must first delete the current set of migrations by deleting the directory **app/db_repository** and the database snapshot in **app/app.db**.

+Then, run this command to give executable permissions to the db_create.py file

+    chmod +x db_create.py
+Same for the db_migrate.py file

+    chmod +x db_migrate.py
+Then, recreate the database

+    ./db_create.py
+And the migrations

+    ./db_migate.py

+To repopulate the database with some default data, add to the default_data.py file and give executable permissions.
+Then run it.

+    chmod +x default_data.py
+Then,

+    ./default_data.py

 ### References

 * [Flask](http://flask.pocoo.org/docs/0.12/)